GDSC-SCTCE/Simple-Web-Project/README.md

 # Simple-Web-Project
 This project aims to simplify and guide the way beginners make their first contribution to open source .
-If you are looking to make your first contribution, follow the steps below.
+If you are looking to make your first contribution.
+This repository is the right place to start.
 ## Prerequisites:
 * Install git in your machine.
 * Have basic command line experiance.

+## Follow the given steps

 1. Fork this repository

 2. Clone this repository using the link into your local machine.